 If control characters are displayed in the layout designer, they have not been set correctly or characters are missing.
 In such a case, check your entries.
 The following application examples illustrate how you can work with the control characters.
 Example 1: Photo with a duration of 10 seconds, image caption should be visible for a shorter time

-A picture has a display duration of 10 seconds.
+Example of text timing for an image caption A picture has a display duration of 10 seconds.
 It has a picture caption in the properties on the Text tab.
 Text timing takes place so that the text is not displayed for the entire duration of the object.

-This is done with: |[2s]Image caption----[8s]

-This is interpreted as follows:
+This is done with: |[2s]Image caption----[8s] This is interpreted as follows:

-- | as a reference to the following segmentation of the text - [2s] start fading in the text two seconds after object start (with set animation)

-Image caption - is the displayed text

-- ---- a new block (in this case empty) follows - [8s] Start of the new (empty) block, the first block ends
+| - as a reference to the following segmentation of the text [2s] - start fading in the text two seconds after object start (with set animation) Image caption - is the displayed text ---- - a new block (in this case empty) follows [8s] - Start of the new (empty) block, the first block ends Example 2: Two lines of text, the second line appears with a delay